Wunjo Way of Joy

 Loneliness

-Sometimes loneliness is gut wrenching.
+Last Updated on July 9, 2024 Sometimes loneliness is gut wrenching.
 It feels vulnerable to talk about loneliness, but it’s such a real part of life.
 Facebook memories started pulling on a thread of loneliness today.
-I saw pictures from 8 years ago of people who came to my house for a pumpkin carving party.
-If I had a pumpkin carving…
+I saw pictures from 8 years ago of people who came to my house for a pumpkin carving party.…

 Read More about Loneliness